RandomNoobster/IT1901-Chore-Manager/UserStory.md

 - The group should have a unique code, that can be passed around to roommates so that they can join the group when they first sign up.

 ## Chopping down Christmas tree in july?
-To remind her to chop down a tree before Christmas, Lisa added a chore for that exact occasion, but she accidentally made it recurring.
+To remind her to chop down a tree before Christmas, Lisa added a chore for that exact occasion, but she accidentally made it repeat many times.
 Now its july, and every monday she wakes up in horror to a chore named "Chop chop time" in her calendar.
-Therefore she wants to be able to delete both recurring, and non-recurring tasks to stop this madness from lasting any longer.
+Therefore she wants to be able to delete tasks to stop this madness from lasting any longer.

 ### Requirements:
 **Users should be able to**
-- Delete nonrecurring and recurring tasks.
+- Delete tasks.

 ## Scoreboard